OL Groupe: Team LDLC partnership

-On 7 January 2020, eSports club Team LDLC renamed to LDLC OL as part of a partnership with Olympique Lyonnais.
+On 7 January 2020, eSports club Team LDLC renamed to LDLC OL as part of a partnership with Lyon.
 The partnership ended on 16 May 2023, and the club would cease operations by the end of July 2023.

 Other holdings

-OL Groupe has held a 51% stake in the Medical Academy of Football (Académie Médicale de Football), a stake in futsal and entertainment center chain Le Five, a stake in amusement park SCI Too Fun Parc, and a 10% stake in Brazilian football club Resende FC.
+OL Groupe has held a 51% stake in the Medical Academy of Football (Académie Médicale de Football), a stake in futsal and entertainment center chain Le Five, a stake in amusement park SCI Too Fun Parc, and a 10% stake in Brazilian football club Resende.

 Acquisition by John Textor

-On 21 June 2022, OL Groupe announced the pending or eventual sale of all shares held by Aulas's holding company Holnest, Pathé, and IDG Capital to Eagle Football Holdings, LLC, a holding company controlled by American businessman John Textor and including Jamie Salter.
+On 21 June 2022, OL Groupe announced the pending or eventual sale of all shares held by Aulas's holding company Holnest, Pathé, and IDG Capital to Eagle Football Holdings, a holding company controlled by American businessman John Textor and including Jamie Salter.
 Eagle Football Holdings owned 40% of English club Crystal Palace, 80% of Belgian club R.W.D.
-Molenbeek, and 90% of Brazilian club Botafogo de Futebol e Regatas.
+Molenbeek and 90% of Brazilian club Botafogo.
 The agreement would retain Aulas as CEO for at least three years and retain OL Groupe's executive committee.

 However, Aulas resigned on 8 May 2023, less than a year after the sale's announcement.
 Eagle Football named Aulas honorary chairman of OL Groupe and gave him €10 million in exit compensation, and named Textor interim CEO of OL Groupe.